ssanchez91/ToDoList/CONTRIBUTING.md

 ## About Symfony

-This application develop with Symfony framework, please check the [Symfony Documentation](https://symfony.com/doc/4.4/best_practices.html) to follow best practices.
+This application develop with Symfony framework, please check the [Issues](https://github.com/ssanchez91/ToDoList/issues) to follow best practices.